-- Arm or leg feeling “heavy”
+- Arm or leg feeling heavy or tight

 - The skin thickens (hyperkeratosis) or hardens

 - Pain and redness in the arm, hand, leg or foot

 Steps you Can Take to Manage Your Symptoms